Videos & Info

 Animal Welfare Act 2006

 The Animal Welfare Act 2006 deals with issues relating to cruelty and unnecessary suffering, deliberate or unintended, to animals and birds.
-An example might be where birds have become trapped behind nylon bird netting installed on a building and subsequently died of starvation as a result.
-If the property owner was challenged and faced prosecution on the grounds of cruelty and unnecessary suffering, the above law would most probably be applied and not the Wildlife and Countryside Act 1981.
+If the property owner was challenged and faced prosecution on the grounds of cruelty and unnecessary suffering, this law would most probably be applied and rather than the Wildlife and Countryside Act 1981.

 There is currently no law specifically available to stop a person feeding wild birds.
 Where the persistent feeding of wild birds such as pigeons and seagulls is deemed unreasonable and detrimental to the local community’s quality of life (for example, a build-up of food attracting rodents), then local authorities and police forces are sometimes turning to the Anti-social Behaviour, Crime and Policing Act 2014 to issue Public Space Protection Orders (PSPO) or Community Protection Orders (CPO).